istana/sos-sso/README.md

 - *nss-mysql* - provide naming service for *ls*, *who*, *getent* and other utilities.
 Also *SSH* respects this

 ## Installation and configuration ##

+While using sos-sso is easy, it takes some effort to install and configure it.
+Documentation is in the *doc* directory.
+Please don't be upset with inconsistent or nonexistent documentation and please report it in github issues or send me an email.

 Here are steps to run this application for skilled users.
 More detailed howto and complete steps will follow.